 Allowed Amount is the negotiated amount of Covered Charges charged by an In-Network Provider for each service or product.
-For Out-of-Network Providers, it is the lesser of the billed amount or the amount as determined by the Claims Administrator and BCBS of Minnesota, which may be calculated by BCBS of Minnesota using several methods.
-For Out-of-Network Providers, the Plan will pay no more than the lesser of the billed amount or 175% of Medicare Like Rates (MLR) for claims or charges.
-You are responsible for any charges in excess of the Allowed Amount.
+For Out-of-Network Providers, it is the lesser of the billed amount or the amount as determined by the Claims Administrator and UMR of Minnesota, which may be calculated by UMR of Minnesota using several methods.
+Out-of-Network Providers may charge more than the Allowed Amount and the Allowed Amount for an Out-of-Network Provider may be different from the same service by an In-Network Provider.
+The Plan will only pay for any Out-of-Network claims the lesser of the amount the Out-of-Network Provider charges or 180% of the Medicare Like Rates (MLR) for the claim.